 A theme is a template for your site — it creates the basic layout, which you can then customize to add a personal touch.
-You can switch themes whenever, and as many times as you like, as it often takes some trial and error before you settle on a theme that’s right for you.
+You can switch themes any time, and as many times as you like, to find a theme that’s right for you.
 Note that if you’d like to upload third-party themes and plugins, you’ll need to be on the Business Plan.

-There are over 350 themes to choose from on WordPress.com, from super-sleek and minimal to fun and festive.
-You can quickly browse themes right in your dashboard: just hover over My Sites in the top-left corner of your screen, then head to Appearance → Themes.
-If you’re already in your dashboard, simply click on the Themes tab in the left sidebar.
+There are hundreds of themes to choose from on WordPress.com, from super-sleek and minimal to fun and festive.
+You can quickly browse themes right in your dashboard: just hover over My Sites in the top-left corner of your screen, and select Themes.

 Use the search box to look up a specific feature or theme name, or just toggle between free, premium, or all themes.

 If you’d like to run a more thorough search, you should give our Theme Showcase a try.
-You can find detailed information on all our themes there, including a list of their features and links to sample sites that show each theme’s potential.
+There, you can find detailed information on all our themes, including a list of their features.

 The Theme Showcase also allows you to make targeted searches for themes that meet your specific needs, from layout and color palette to features you can’t live without — just click on More and you’ll see all the available search parameters.

-If you know what vibe you’d like to give your site but don’t care a great deal about particular features, just scroll down the page until you find something that catches your eye.
-Clicking on a theme will take you to a page with detailed information about it.
-Alternatively, hovering over a theme in the Showcase will give you the option to visit a demo page, where you can see it in action.
-Or, if you’re sold, just click on Activate.
+If you know which look you’d like to give your site but don’t care a great deal about particular features, just scroll down the page until you find something that catches your eye.
+Clicking on a theme will take you to a page with a detailed overview and the ability to check out a demo site.
+Or, if you’re sold, just click on Activate this design.

 Pick a theme that says “you”